quasarbright/quasarbright.github.io/p5js/shaders.md

 ---
 * TOC
 {:toc}
 These are Fragment shaders I've made using webgl.
-A fragment shader uses your GPU to do pick a color for every pixel on your screen.
-Since your GPU can run a shader for many pixels at the same time, it runs very fast despite the number of computations.
-This is perfect for when you want to compute something for every point on the screen.
+A fragment shader is a program that computes the color for a pixel on the screen.
+Your GPU can run this program in parallel for every pixel on the screen, so it runs very fast despite there being a lot of pixels on the screen.
+This is perfect for something like visualizing the mandelbrot set, where each pixel is colored based on where it ends up in the complex plane after performing some computation.

 ## [Mandelbrot Set](https://quasarbright.github.io/p5js/mandelbrotShaderRenormalized/)
 [![mandelbrot set](https://quasarbright.github.io/p5js/mandelbrotShaderRenormalized/screenshot.png)](https://quasarbright.github.io/p5js/mandelbrotShaderRenormalized/)